 Are you known for (fill-in-the-blank)?
 For instance, a good friend makes the best jam and jelly ever.

-This is a tradition that is going away since very few people actually can and make homemade food.
+This is a tradition that is going away since very few people actually can make homemade food.
+These are very meaningful Christmas gifts!

 In reality, it only takes a few hours of cooking and most of the gifts cost less than $5 each.
 Plus it looks so pretty in the mason jars.
 Some ideas are salsas, jams, pickles, BBQ sauce, mustard, or even your own spice blend.